wizeline/wize-docs/interview-process/engineers/on-site/markdown.md

 - **Fix any bugs or deficiencies identified during the presentation**
 - Add more rules and assess how easy is to add more rules extending from the existing ones
-- Add rules not entirely related to the ones already implemented
+- Add rules not entirely related to the ones already implemented.
+See [Relation between rules](#relation-between-rules)

 ## Relation between rules